 As scholars, we all strive to research and publish content we believe would benefit the right demographic.
 We pour in hours, days, weeks and months of our time into just one article, collating data and opinions from various sources to ensure we have a holistic piece.

-The process of converting your article into a published one is quite long – and with high-impact journals could even take up to a year to make it to the stands!
-There are going to be rejections, but there’s always something to be learned from those as well.
+Converting your article into a published one is long – and with high-impact journals could even take up to a year to make it to the stands!
+There will be rejections, but there’s always something to be learned from those.
 So what are all the obstacles to be tackled before hitting ‘Send’?

-If you’re someone who is attempting to get your article published in that journal of your dreams or even a veteran struggler, this article will help you understand the entire process of submission, as well as pitfalls you would do better avoiding.
+If you’re someone who is attempting to get your article published in that journal of your dreams or even a veteran struggler, this article will help you understand the entire process of submission, and pitfalls you would well avoiding.